·Updated May 21, 2026·AOV / ecommerce / revenue / marketing-metrics / RPS

 4. Refund / cancel timingHigh-return categories diverge from monthly closeUse post-confirmation revenue

-Item 4 is especially tricky in categories with >10% return rates.
-The dashboard AOV and monthly-close AOV can diverge by 20-30%.
-Shopify uses post-adjustment values [1]; a safe approach is to track both "AOV at order time" and "AOV at confirmation."
+Item 4 is especially tricky in categories with >10% return rates — dashboard AOV and monthly-close AOV can diverge by 20-30%.
+Track both "AOV at order time" and "AOV at confirmation."
+Global benchmark AOV per Shopify is approximately $145[1]; 2024 US holiday season (Nov-Dec) hit a record $241.4 B online, up 8.7% YoY[6] — re-base annually.

 3. 10 Tactics to Increase AOV#

 AOV improvements consolidate into 10 categories.
-Shopify's official guide covers 7 [1]; WooCommerce adds free-shipping, memberships, and payment plans [2].
-Combining what works in practice gives the table below, with expected impact ranges.
+Shopify covers 7[1]; WooCommerce adds free-shipping, memberships, and payment plans[2].

 10 tactics to increase AOV with expected impact ranges